SamMorrow147/ClubhausAi/data/clubhaus-knowledge.md

-# Clubman – Internal Knowledge Base
+# Clubhaus Ai – Internal Knowledge Base

 Welcome to the Clubhaus AI knowledge base.
 This file powers the AI concierge and should be the source of truth for all answers.